Mitigating Manual Handling Risks Of KOMBI Stairs & Platforms - A Safety Analysis

 Imagine having the type of system that allows you to get to any awkward nock and cranny in established infrastructure and buildings?
 KOMBI is the answer.
 Traditionally done with steel, creating awkward and highly hazardous manual handling tasks, KOMBI stairs and platforms were used recently in the commercial lift industry within lift maintenance platforms.

-The installation of KOMBI aluminium access stair and platform systems can be confidently carried out without the requirement for mechanical lifting aids such as would be necessary if using a similar steel product.
+The installation of KOMBI aluminium access stairs and platform systems can be confidently carried out without the requirement for mechanical lifting aids such as would be necessary if using a similar steel product.

 With an equivalent type system in steel weighing approx 2.5 times more than KOMBI, the advantages of using a lightweight modular access system, such as KOMBI, ensures that cost effective installations can be performed easily and with much less risk of worker injury.

-For help with KOMBI design and installation for your next project, contact the team on 1300 301 755 or firstname.lastname@example.org.
+For help with KOMBI stairs and platforms design and installation for your next project, contact the team on 1300 301 755 or email@example.com.

 WA Commerce Code of Practice Manual Tasks 2010 (specific reference to Appendix 4: Guidance material for rating risk factors)